-Wild Chinook Salmon returning to LGR in SY2021 completed the BY2015 cohort necessary for an adult-to-adult productivity estimate.
-Brood year 2015 returned 4,134 adults from 23,409 parents resulting in an adult-to-adult productivity estimate of 0.18 recruits per spawner, which is well below the 1.0 recruits per spawner necessary for replacement (Figure 9).
-A preliminary estimate of adult-to-adult productivity for the BY2016 cohort also placed it below replacement.
-Although unlikely to change significantly, the estimate for BY2016 is preliminary and will be completed with the SY2022 return.
+Wild Chinook Salmon returning to LGR in SY2022 completed the BY2016 cohort, enabling an adult-to-adult productivity estimate.
+Brood year 2016 returned 10,231 adults from 16,752 parents resulting in an adult-to-adult productivity estimate of 0.61 recruits per spawner, which is below the 1.0 recruits per spawner necessary for replacement (Figure 9).
+A preliminary estimate of adult-to-adult productivity for the BY2017 cohort placed it above replacement.
+Although unlikely to change significantly, the estimate for BY2017 is preliminary and will be completed with the SY2023 return.

-Adult-to-adult productivity estimates were below replacement for all genetic stocks.
-Recruits per spawner of each genetic stock were as follows: UPSALM 0.12; CHMBLN 0.10; MFSALM 0.09; SFSALM 0.27; and HELLSC 0.18 (Figure 10).
+Adult-to-adult productivity estimates for BY2016 were well below replacement for all genetic stocks.
+Recruits per spawner of each genetic stock were as follows: UPSALM 0.11; CHMBLN 0.14; MFSALM 0.17; SFSALM 0.21; and HELLSC 0.08 (Figure 10).
 Estimates for TUCANO and FALL stocks were not included, because the fish from these stocks recorded at LGR were only a proportion of the total returning adults; therefore, productivity estimates for these two stocks were not representative of the entire stock.
-Preliminary estimates of adult-to-adult productivity by genetic stock for BY2016 also placed all genetic stocks below replacement.
-The estimates for BY2016 are preliminary and will be completed with the SY2022 return.
+Preliminary estimates of adult-to-adult productivity by genetic stock for BY2017 also placed two genetic stocks below replacement (CHMBLN and MFSALM) and three genetic stocks above replacement (UPSALM, SFSALM, and HELLSC).
+The estimates for BY2017 are preliminary and will be completed with the SY2023 return.